Functions

 Nested Subquery Support: Applicable to both inner and outer queries.

-• Since DECIMAL type is not currently supported, this function uses DOUBLE and FLOAT to represent results with decimals, but DOUBLE and FLOAT have a precision limit, making this function potentially meaningless when the number of digits is too high.
+, return 0.- Since the DECIMAL type is not yet supported, this function uses DOUBLE and FLOAT to represent results containing decimals, but DOUBLE and FLOAT have precision limits, and using this function may be meaningless when the number of digits is too large.

-• Can only be used with regular columns, selection, or projection functions; cannot be used with aggregation functions.
+- Can only be used with regular columns, selection, and projection functions, not with aggregation functions.

 Example: